MAY 16 (FRI)

 ORGANIZERS

-Human Rights Activists Network for Local Human Rights Protection System in South Korea: Jeju Peace Human Rights Institute WHAT, Jeonbuk Solidarity for Peace & Human Rights, Ulsan Solidarity for Human Rights, Buttle-Chungnam Human Rights Education Activists Group, Protesting Against Poverty & Discrimination Solidarity for Human Right, Gwangju Human Rights Center Hwal JJak, Tree of Conscience and Human Rights
+Human Rights Activists Network for Local Human Rights Protection System in South Korea: Jeju Peace Human Rights Institute WHAT, Jeonbuk Solidarity for Peace & Human Rights, Ulsan Solidarity for Human Rights, Chungnam Human Rights Education Activity Group Bu-ttel, Protesting Against Poverty &Discrimination Solidarity for Human Right, Gwangju Human Rights Center Hwal-JJak, Tree of Conscience and Human Rights

 Children and Youth